0x73746F70626F74686572696E676D65/gitlab-fork/doc/administration/reference_architectures/2k_users.md

 If you find that the environment's Sidekiq job processing is slow with long queues you can scale it accordingly.
 Refer to the [scaling documentation](index.md#scaling-an-environment) for more information.

+NOTE:
+When configuring additional GitLab functionality such as Container Registry, SAML, or LDAP, update the Sidekiq configuration in addition to the Rails configuration.
+Refer to the [external Sidekiq documentation](../sidekiq/index.md) for more information.

 To configure the Sidekiq server, on the server node you want to use for Sidekiq:

 1. SSH in to the Sidekiq server.